-Respect is visualized on three bases: (i) the dignity of learners, teachers and principal as human beings (ii) as individuals functioning in their organization roles and responsibilities in school and (iii) as a necessary condition to nurture freedom and equality.
+Respect is visualized in view of recognizing and respecting the dignity of learners, teachers and principal as human beings, as independent individuals and secondly as enjoying specific privileges due to their specific positions in school.
 Respect is essential and inevitable when freedom is enjoyed.
 Respect is essential if equality is to exist and be practiced in school.
-In a way it also becomes a corollary to freedom and equality as it recognizes a sense of responsibility.
+Respect is also seen in recognizing a sense of responsibility in learner, teacher and the principal.